billdueber/hathifiles_db/README.md

 Downloading, processing, and importing the full file into a local mysql using jruby takes me about an hour (on a reasonably fast machine and network).
-Updating with the incremental files takes me 3-4 minutes each.
+Updating with the incremental files is much slower -- maybe 2500 records/minute, for me -- due to having to constantly check and update the indexes.

 I'm sure there are speed improvements to be had, but I'm planning on running it in a cronjob overnight so that's not a high priority right now.